mscion/Permissive-Kernel-N915T-EDGE/README.md

 EXTRA_CFLAGS += -DCONFIG_ALWAYS_ENFORCE=false

-When you compile the kernel a zImage is created that you pack back into the kernel
+When you compile the kernel a zImage is created that you pack back into the kernel using the mkboot program.
+The gramehil

-The kernel was made into a tar file and I used ODIN 3.07 to replace the current kernel.